How it works

 - There are no exit fees for partial lump sum withdrawal

-- Investment earnings (returns) are generally tax free (from 1 July 2017 for Retirement Income accounts only)
+- Investment earnings (returns) are generally tax free for Retirement Income accounts, and taxed at up to 15% for Transition to retirement Income accounts.

 - You can manage your Income account online using Member Online